sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-7-HTB-Conceal.md

 Pull the trigger by browsing to `conceal.htb/upload/e.htb`

-The exploit fails to get a shell, so another tack is needed.
+The exploit fails to get a shell, so another course of action is required.